Gurmail89/HippoSDK/README.md

 # Installing Hippochat SDK on Android

 Install	Hippochat to see and talk to users of your Android app.
 Hippochat for Android supports API 16 and above.

 ## Pre Requisites	:

 ````
-1. Hippochat Library can be included in any Android application.
+1. Hippochat Librarycan be included in any Android application.
 2. Hippochat Library supports Android 4.1.x	(JELLY_BEAN) and later.
 3. Hippochat SDK supports apps targeting Android version 5.0+.
 The	SDK	itself is compatible all the way down to JELLY_BEAN(API	Level 16).
 ````
-If	you	have	any	queries	during	the	integration,	please	reach	out	to	us	at support@fuguchat.com
+If you have any	queries	during the integration, please reach out to us at support@hippochat.com

 ## Step	1: Add Hippo SDK to your app

 Add	the	following dependency to your app module’s build.gradle file project/app/build.gradle:

 ```
 android{
 		...
 		compileOptions	{
 			sourceCompatibility	JavaVersion.VERSION_1_
 			targetCompatibility	JavaVersion.VERSION_1_
 		}
 		packagingOptions	{
 			pickFirst('META-INF/LICENSE')
 			pickFirst('META-INF/LICENSE.txt')
 		}
 }
 dependencies	{
 		implementation	'com.hippochat:hippo:1.0.3’
 }
 ```